mapping-elections/site/_maps/meae.congressional.congress13.ny.county.md

 New York elected nineteen Federalists and eight Democratic-Republicans to the Thirteenth Congress.

+Following the 1810 Census, New York gained ten more seats in the House of Representatives.

 New York used a district system for electing members to Congress.
 Districts 1, 2, 12, 15, 20, and 21 elected two representatives each.
-New
-York was apportioned ten more seats in the House of Representatives.

 In 1813, a [special
 election](https://elections.lib.tufts.edu/catalog/tufts:ny.uscongress15.special.1813)